 Skip to content

-Following the war with Ethiopia that ended in 2000 and left large quantities of ammunition in the country, the security situation in Eritrea has remained unstable.[1]
-The ongoing armed conflicts in Tigray (south of its border with Ethiopia) and Sudan fuel this instability at the borders.[2]
-Human rights violations continue to take place in the country according to 2022 reports.[3]
-Due to this instability, Eritrea has been a transit point for weapons and ammunition trafficking in the region.[4]
-Eritrea is also one of the world’s most heavily-mined countries and risks linked to unexploded ordnance remain high.[5]
+The security situation in Eritrea has remained unstable since the war with Ethiopia ended in 2000, leaving large quantities of ammunition in the country.1 Ongoing armed conflicts in Tigray (south of Eritrea's border with Ethiopia) and Sudan also fuel instability at its borders.2 As of 2023, reports state that human rights violations continue to occur in Eritrea.3 Due to this situation, the country has been a transit point for weapons and ammunition trafficking in the region.4 Eritrea is also one of the world’s most heavily mined countries and unexploded ordnance continues to pose significant risks.5

-The African Union, ECOWAS, RECSA, SARCOM, and BICC are on the ground to help with the through-life management of ammunition in collaboration with the Eritrean Ministry of Defence.
-Efforts have included the establishment of a database to create visibility on ongoing and completed interventions in the field of small arms and light weapons (SALW) control, Physical Security and Stockpile Management (PSSM) trainings, and capacity development and advice on SALW control.[6]
+The African Union; the Economic Community of West African States (ECOWAS); the Regional Centre on Small Arms in the Great Lakes Region, the Horn of Africa and Bordering States (RECSA); the Sub-Regional Arms Control Mechanism (SARCOM); and the Bonn International Centre for Conflict Studies (BICC) are working on the ground to support the through-life management of ammunition, in collaboration with the Eritrean Ministry of Defence.
+Efforts have included establishing a database to increase awareness of ongoing and completed interventions in the field of small arms and light weapons control, organising physical security and stockpile management training, and providing capacity development and advice on small arms and light weapons control.6

 Launch the country dashboard